On-Demand Presentation

 With ammonia-based, emission-free, high energy-density power solutions constantly improving, there is a clear need for monitoring reactants and contaminants.
 These measurement devices should be able to measure required components (NH3, H2, N2, and H2O) over a wide concentration range, have short cycle times, be inert towards reactants, and, if possible, be able to monitor multiple reactor systems or lines.

-This webinar describes how the Agilent 990 Micro GC is used to quantitatively measure NH3, H2, N2, and H2O simultaneously in various ammonia-based sample streams, providing a robust analytical solution that can handle a broad range of conditions up to 100% ammonia, without compromising performance.
+This presentation describes how the Agilent 990 Micro GC is used to quantitatively measure NH3, H2, N2, and H2O simultaneously in various ammonia-based sample streams, providing a robust analytical solution that can handle a broad range of conditions up to 100% ammonia, without compromising performance.

-Why should you attend?
+Why should you view it?

 To gain a better understanding of the value micro-GC can bring to catalytic research projects including both laboratory R&D as well as piloting.

-Who should attend?
+Who should view it?

 Laboratory technicians, researchers, and scientists wishing to learn more about how the Agilent Micro GC can be a great solution for catalytic reaction monitoring.